Rahafhosari/amadon/README.md

 Instructions
 ------------

-1. Clone this repository and peruse the code
+1. Clone this repository and peruse the code (done)
-2. Run makemigrations and migrate to create the necessary database tables
+2. Run makemigrations and migrate to create the necessary database tables (done)
 3. Seed the database with a few products (i.e. go into the Django shell and create a few products)
 4. Run the server and make a purchase
 5. Add some basic styling (use Bootstrap or another CSS framework)